therooler/jaxmg/README.md

 # Assumes we have at least one GPU available
 devices = jax.devices("gpu")
+assert len(devices) in [1, 2], "Example only works for 1 or 2 devices"
 N = 12
 T_A = 2
 dtype = jnp.float64